awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

 Signature Version 4 is the process of adding authentication information to AWS requests sent by HTTP\.
 For security, most requests to AWS must be signed with an access key, which consists of an access key ID and secret access key\.
 These two keys are commonly referred to as your security credentials\.
 For more information, see [Authenticating Requests \(AWS Signature Version 4\)](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) and [Signature Version 4 signing process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)\.

 **Important**
-All GET and PUT requests for an object protected by AWS KMS fail if you don't make them using Secure Sockets Layer \(SSL\), Transport Layer Security \(TLS\), or Signature Version 4\.
+All GET and PUT requests for AWS KMS encrypted objects must be made using Secure Sockets Layer \(SSL\) or Transport Layer Security \(TLS\)\.
+Requests must also be signed using valid credentials, such as AWS Signature Version 4 \(or AWS Signature Version 2\)\.
 If your object uses SSE\-KMS, don't send encryption request headers for `GET` requests and `HEAD` requests, or you’ll get an HTTP 400 BadRequest error\.

 **Topics**